-An umbrella term is a word or phrase that covers a broad range of related things that are different from each other but all belong to the same category.
+An umbrella term is a word or phrase that covers a broad range of related things that belong to the same general category.
 Bisexuality is an umbrella term that covers a wide range of identities, terms, attractions, and behaviors that all fit the scientific definition of bisexuality.

-Terms that fall under the bi umbrella include pansexual (attraction to all genders, with a political emphasis on nonbinary gender identities), polysexual (attraction to multiple sexes), omnisexual (attraction to all sexes), and multisexual (attraction to multiple sexes).
+Terms that fall under the bi umbrella include pansexual (attraction to all genders, with a political emphasis on trans and non-binary gender identities), polysexual and multisexual (attraction to multiple sexes), and omnisexual (attraction to all sexes).
 Some people prefer the term fluid meaning that their attractions are not fixed and include people of more than one sex over time.
-Some people feel that their sexuality, while not limited by sex or gender, is best left unlabeled because it is not central to their sense of self.
-If these terms all seem to mean the same thing, that is because they basically do!
+Others feel that their sexuality, while not limited by sex or gender, is best left unlabeled because it is not central to their sense of self.
+If these terms all seem extremely similar, that’s because they are!
 Still, these words have value in that they allow people to describe their sexuality in ways that feel more comfortable or precise.
-They allow people to express their identity; how they see and understand themselves and want to be seen by others.
+They allow people to express how they see and understand themselves and how they want to be seen by others.

 It’s helpful to note that while anyone who experiences both homosexual (same sex) and heterosexual (opposite sex) attractions is bisexual according to the scientific definition, that does not mean that they will label themselves or even think of themselves (identify) as bi.